swissup/swissup.github.io/m1/extensions/firecheckout/supported-modules/lemonline-smartpost.md

     whole `<script>...</script>` section to the botom of the page.

  2. Open `app/design/frontend/argento/default/template/smartpost/search/result.phtml`
-    and apple the following patch:
+    and apply the following patch:

     ```diff
     --- /a/result.phtml